-Initially I thought she was talking about an Austin Powers movie but all this has to do with different bank accounts, buckets and budgeting.
+Initially, I thought she was talking about an Austin Powers movie, but all this has to do with different bank accounts, buckets and budgeting.
 And it all comes from a book written by an Aussie financial expert called “The barefoot investor”.

-So if you’ve read the book… Or got partly through it and then gave up, and have been left with thousands of different bank accounts open, then this article is for you.
+So if you’ve read the book, got partly through it, then given up, and are now left with thousands of different bank accounts open, this article is for you.

 Let’s jump right in.

 At its core, the Barefoot Investor is a new-age way of saving money by using multiple bank accounts and automated transfers to move your money into different ‘buckets’ based on your financial goals.
 It is designed to help you manage your money better by providing you with the tools to save, budget and invest with ease,

 It’s a much smarter method of saving.
 Strict budgeting and tracking expenses on a spreadsheet only work for a very small number of people.